How to file a Workers' Compensation claim

 There are four main types of workers’ comp claims you can file.
 The claim you file and the compensation the injured person receives varies depending on the type and severity of the injury or illness your employee experiences.

-A medical expense claim can help pay for treatment related to injuries and illnesses, including bills for doctor’s visits, surgery, physical therapy, prescriptions and other expenses.
+A medical services claim can help pay for treatment related to injuries and illnesses, including bills for doctor’s visits, surgery, physical therapy, prescriptions and other expenses.

 For example, a heavy object falls off a shelf and injures your employee.
 They’re in too much pain to keep working, so they head to the doctor to get it checked out.
 Surgery is required to treat the injury, plus eight weeks of physical therapy to regain mobility.